cometscome/VortexLattice/README.md

 Now I confirmed that the codes work in Julia 1.0.0.

+[Jul.
+8 2020] This code works in Julia 1.3 or later.

 Julia is a high-level, high-performance dynamic programming language for numerical computing. https://julialang.org